 PERCENTAGE OF RESPONDENTS

-Extent to which the organization's ERM process formally identifies, assesses and responds to emerging strategic, market, or industry risks: Full Organizations Public Companies Financial Services Not-for-Profit Organizations
+Extent to which the organization's ERM process formally identifies, assesses and responds to emerging strategic, market, or industry risks: Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations

-Extensively 15% 24% 27% 25% 10%
+Extensively 14% 22% 28% 21% 15%

-Mostly 36% 40% 42% 45% 35%
+Mostly 26% 32% 31% 22% 31%

-Somewhat 25% 21% 20% 20% 28%
+Somewhat 32% 35% 36% 33% 31%

-Minimally 15% 11% 10% 8% 16%
+Minimally 13% 8% 3% 12% 14%

-Not at All 9% 4% 1% 2% 11%
+Not at All 15% 3% 2% 12% 9%

-- Interestingly, the majority of organizations, except for not-for-profit organizations, indicate that their organization's ERM process formally focuses "mostly" to "extensively" on emerging strategic, market, and industry risks.
-Ideally, that percentage would be much higher for all organizations. - When pairing these results with those on the prior page, organizations appear to be struggling to integrate information about emerging strategic, market, and industry risks into their strategic decision making processes.
+- Interestingly, the majority of large organizations and public companies indicate that their organization's ERM process formally focuses "mostly" to "extensively" on emerging strategic, market, and industry risks.
+Ideally, that percentage would be much higher for all organizations (ideally it should be at 100%). - When pairing these results with those on the prior page, organizations appear to be struggling to integrate information about emerging strategic, market, and industry risks into their strategic decision-making processes.

-INTEGRATION OF RISKS WITH STRATEGIC PLANNING
+STRATEGIC VALUE OF RISK MANAGEMENT INTEGRATION OF RISKS WITH STRATEGIC PLANNING

-To better understand factors that might impact the strategic value of risk management processes, we asked three questions to dive deeper into potential opportunities for risk management considerations to be explicitly embedded in strategic planning decisions.
+To better understand factors that might impact the strategic value of risk management processes, we asked three questions to delve more deeply into potential opportunities for risk management considerations to be explicitly embedded in strategic planning decisions.

-PERCENTAGE OF RESPONDENTS SAYING "MOSTLY" OR "EXTENSIVELY" Percentage of respondents who selected "Mostly" to "Extensively" to the following statements Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Existing risk exposures are considered when evaluating possible new strategic initiatives 47% 44% 48% 63% 42% Organization has articulated its appetite for or tolerance of risks in the context of strategic planning 33% 25% 35% 51% 29% Risk exposures are considered when making capital allocations to functional units 32% 30% 35% 37% 23%
+PERCENTAGE OF RESPONDENTS SAYING "MOSTLY" OR "EXTENSIVELY" Percentage of respondents who selected "Mostly" to "Extensively" to the following statements Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Existing risk exposures are considered when evaluating possible new strategic initiatives 45% 45% 51% 55% 45% Organization has articulated its appetite for or tolerance of risks in the context of strategic planning 32% 31% 37% 51% 26% Risk exposures are considered when making capital allocations to functional units 36% 38% 38% 38% 38%

-- Most organizations, with the exception of financial services entities, are not significantly emphasizing the consideration of risk exposures when management evaluates different possible strategic initiatives. - A majority of organizations outside of financial services do not formally articulate tolerances for risk taking as part of their strategic planning activities. - Risk dimensions do not appear to be a significant explicit consideration when making capital allocation or budgeting decisions.
-That is, different allocations are seemingly made without considering differences in risk exposures.
+- About one-half of most organizations are significantly emphasizing the consideration of risk exposures when management evaluates different possible strategic initiatives. - A majority of organizations outside of financial services do not formally articulate tolerances for risk taking as part of their strategic planning activities. - Risk dimensions do not appear to be a significant explicit consideration when making capital allocation or budgeting decisions.
+That is, capital allocations are often made without considering differences in risk exposures.

-MONITORING RISKS TO REPUTATION AND BRAND
+STRATEGIC VALUE OF RISK MANAGEMENT MONITORING RISKS TO REPUTATION AND BRAND